zhouyuanzxcv/FTR/readme.md

 run_NACC_pipeline;
 ```

-The resulting preprocessed files will be saved in 'FTR/input/NACC'.
+The resulting preprocessed files will be saved in 'FTR-main/input/NACC'.

 # 2. Run the algorithm or show the results

 Once the data are preprocessed, we can run the algorithm on them or analyze the results.
 Note that the trajectory and subtype/stage results have been saved.
-Hence, these results can be directly visualized by loading the preprocess datasets.
+Hence, these results can be directly visualized by loading the preprocessed datasets.

 To either run the algorithm or visualize the results, we need to first change the current directory to 'FTR', and then add the following paths in the command window.